-I am a researcher in software systems; I have worked for many years with Margo Seltzer.
-I nominally work on operating systems but have lately been working on graph data processing.
+I am a researcher (and currently grad student) in software systems; I have worked for many years with Margo Seltzer and now also with Stephen Chong.
+I nominally work on operating systems but have lately been working on code synthesis and verification.
 In my other life I am a NetBSD committer, where I work on storage systems, kernel architecture, and other assorted things.

 My core mission is to save the world from bad software.
 This is a lost cause, but that's not a reason to give up.